-In 2004 Denmark will participate in cooperation with Germany, Ireland, the Netherlands, Sweden and UK in the ICES international coordinated survey on the Norwegian Spring Spawning Herring and blue whiting in the Norwegian Sea.
-It is the intention that the Danish R/V Dana will be used and that the scientific staff onboard the cruise will be a joined staff.
-Denmark will act as coordinator of the joined EU survey.
+In 2005 Denmark will as in 2004 try to organize cooperation with Germany, Ireland, the Netherlands, Sweden and UK on a joined EU participation in the ICES international coordinated survey on the Norwegian Spring Spawning Herring and blue whiting in the Norwegian Sea.
+It is the intention that the Danish R/V Dana will be used and that the scientific staff onboard the cruise should be a joined staff.
+Denmark will offer to act as coordinator of the joined EU survey.